sumbach/modern-cljs/doc/tutorial-19.md

     to https://clojars.org/repo/
 ```

-As you see, you're asked for your clojars' credential, but it's also
+As you can see, you're asked for your clojars credentials, but it's also
-possibile to have them read from an [encrypted file][24].
+possible to have leiningen read them from an [encrypted file][24].

-Now repeat del `lein deploy clojars` command for the remaining
+Now repeat the `lein deploy clojars` command for the remaining
-snapshot release of the modified `shoreleave` libs.
+modified `shoreleave` libs.

 ```bash
 # shoreleave-browser